 In her new role, Berkeley-Brown is the officer in charge of 21 Division overseeing 300 members.

-Cloyette Harris-Stoute is a proud Guyanese based in Queens, New York.
-She's the founder of the Guyanese Girls Rock Movement, Founder & President of Guyanese Girls Rock Foundation, Inc. and Owner of Guyanese Girls Rock Apparels.
-She recently launched her own fine jewelry brand, Twin Elegance.
+Cloyette Harris-Stoute is a proud Guyanese nonprofit leader, tech enthusiast, and entrepreneur based in Queens, New York.
+She founded Guyanese Girls Rock Blog and Guyanese Girls Rock Foundation, Inc. and is Owner of Guyanese Girls Rock Apparels and Alliyette, a fine jewelry brand.

 Thank you Cloyette Harris-Stoute YOU ROCK!!!